 So what?
 For its versatility, always-available nature, its style and ease of use, this Dyson V8 is Absolutely worth the investment.

 We can't say with total certainty that it'll last for years, but the last four Dyson handhelds we've had are all still working, in various new homes, so that inspires confidence in its potential longevity.

 Can't say I blame you.
 The V8 Animal is £449.99 and exactly the same as the V8 Absolute, except you don't get the spongey Soft Roller head for hard floors.
 The non-spongey head is perfectly adequate on hard floors, between you and me.

-Meanwhile, the various versions of the older but still very good Dyson V6 can now be had from £380.
+Meanwhile, the various versions of the older but still very good Dyson V6 can now be had for under £300.